alexle/alexle.github.com/_posts/2012/2012-07-04-first-14er-grays-and-torreys-peak.markdown

 The group consisted of myself and two friends from California visiting for the weekend.
 Since we had no experience with 14er's, we settled on a Class I route involving Gray's Peak first, with a second climb to Torrey's Peak after.

-According to [ProTrails][1], the hike was 8.4 miles round-trip with a net elevation gain of 3,011 feet.
+According to ProTrails, the hike was 8.4 miles round-trip with a net elevation gain of 3,011 feet.
 The trailhead started at 11,259' and the peaks topped out at 14,270' and 14,267'.

 ## The Climb Up ##